 |VART 4090||SENIOR PROJECT ARCHITECTURE||4|

 Students interested in interior design should have an especially broad understanding of the history of art and theatre.
-The studio/seminar requirements of the pre-professional design minor should be considered minimal.
 An excellent portfolio, resulting in advanced placement in graduate design schools (i.e., January placement) will result from undertaking at least six synthetic studios (course 4 in that program) and several courses in the graphic design concentration of the visual arts major also.

 To prepare for graduate training in technology, students are advised to fulfill their core requirements wisely and choose electives carefully.
 Admission requirements vary from school to school and from discipline to discipline.
 Some architecture schools require undergraduate courses such as the following, while other schools simply require some college-level math or physics: